Best Fintech SEO Agencies (Updated 2026)

 4. High Voltage

-High Voltage specialise in SEO and have experience managing multi-language sites, and work with industries including SaaS, fintech, e-commerce, crypto and manufacturing.
+High Voltage specialize in SEO and have experience managing multi-language sites, and work with industries including SaaS, fintech, e-commerce, crypto and manufacturing.

 They also hold a US patent for a proprietary system used for isolating single factors in Google’s algorithm, and doing tests is a big part of their methodology.